Here’s a look at the life of George W. Bush, the 43rd president of the United States.

 April 25, 2013 - Dedication ceremony of the George W. Bush Presidential Library and Museum.
 All five living presidents attend.

-May 1, 2013 - The George W. Bush Presidential Library and Museum is opened to the public.
+May 1, 2013 - The George W. Bush Presidential Library and Museum opens to the public.